Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Challenge question

 **Explanation:**
-"Date of birth" is incorrect.
+Date of birth is incorrect.
 Personal info like DOB is not considered a valid MFA factor.
-"Hardware token" is correct.
+Hardware token is correct.
 Hardware tokens (e.g. YubiKey, virtual MFA apps) provide a second factor beyond password.
-"Retinal scan" is correct.
+Retinal scan is correct.
 Biometric factors such as retinal or fingerprint scans are valid MFA methods if supported.
-"PIN" is incorrect.
+PIN is incorrect.
 A PIN alone is insufficient; MFA requires a separate factor.
-"Challenge question" is incorrect.
+Challenge question is incorrect.
 Knowledge-based questions are considered single-factor and do not satisfy true MFA.

 ---